acrodrig/fetcher/README.md

 # Fetcher

-A lightweight and flexible TypeScript class for making HTTP requests with built-in logging and request sequence tracking.
+A lightweight flexible TypeScript class for making HTTP requests with built-in logging and request sequence tracking.

 ## Features